Breaking the Cycle: A Second Chance

 It's not just our health and social care services that support communities.

-We work with currently serving offenders, from both open and closed prisons.
-These prisoners are reaching the end of their custodial sentence and are released on temporary licence so that they can start the process of rehabilitation and resettlement.
+Since 2006 we have been supporting the rehabilitation of currently serving offenders by offering volunteering placements in our shops and central offices.
+We work with offenders from over 50 open and closed UK prisons, all of whom are reaching the end of their custodial sentence and are being released on temporary licence to help them in the process of rehabilitation and resettlement.

 Is there a risk?

 Prisoners accepted on our scheme are considered to be the lowest risk within the prison system and have worked hard to improve their life choices.
 All the prisoners are fully risk assessed before being released on temporary licence.

 Why we run PVP